Michael Kirby (judge): Career

 Kirby commenced his legal career as an articled clerk for Ramon Burke at the small Sydney firm M. A. Simon and Co., assisting with Compensation Commission cases for plaintiffs.
 The firm had two principals, Maurice Arthur Simon and Ramon Burke, later a judge of the Compensation Court of New South Wales.
 After graduation, he moved to Hickson, Lakeman and Holcombe (now Hicksons Lawyers) as a solicitor, practising in insurance litigation and property disputes.
 He was a partner of the firm from 1963 to 1967.

 Kirby was admitted to the New South Wales Bar in 1967.

 Judicial appointment

 Kirby became the youngest man appointed to federal judicial office in 1975, when he was appointed Deputy President of the Australian Conciliation and Arbitration Commission, a tribunal which adjudicated labour disputes.
 In 1983, Kirby was appointed a judge in the Federal Court of Australia, before an appointment as President of the New South Wales Court of Appeal, a superior court in that state's legal system, in 1984.
 During that period, he was also the President of the Court of Appeal of Solomon Islands from 1995 to 1996.
+In February 1996, Kirby was appointed to the High Court of Australia.